Moreton, Merseyside: Geography

-The town is located between Great Meols to the west and Bidston and Upton to the south and east.
+The town is located between Great Meols to the west, and Bidston and Upton to the south and east.
 Before the sea embankment was constructed, the area included 3000 acres of tidal lagoon, at between one and two metres below sea level, with most of the remainder little more than one metre above.

-The coast at Moreton is part of a stretch of sand that runs from Meols to Leasowe known as Mockbeggar Wharf, named after Mockbeggar Hall, otherwise known as Leasowe Castle.
-'Mockbeggar Hall' is also the name of Moreton's Wetherspoons pub (The name Mockbeggar apparently being an old sailors' term for a lone house).
+The coast at Moreton is part of a stretch of sand that runs from Meols to Leasowe; it is known as Mockbeggar Wharf, named after Mockbeggar Hall, otherwise known as Leasowe Castle.
+Mockbeggar Hall is also the name of Moreton's former Wetherspoons pub; the name Mockbeggar being an old sailors' term for a lone house.
 The North Wirral Coastal Park also runs for four miles along this coast, including public open space, common land, natural foreshore and sand dunes.
 The park provides a wide variety of recreational activities; some of the more popular being sailing, sea angling, swimming, cycling, picnicking, walking, jogging, ball games, bird watching and horse riding.

 The low-lying land behind the coast is protected by a large concrete embankment.
 Some of the coastal land is in the Moreton Conservation Area and provides important natural habitat.
 The embankment gives a good view at low tide to see a variety of wading birds.
 There are also good views of Bidston Hill and Caldy Hill.
 Further afield, Winter Hill is often visible beyond Liverpool and, in the opposite direction, much of North Wales can be seen from the embankment, including Moel Famau, Snowdonia, the Great Orme and Anglesey.
 On clear days, Black Combe in Cumbria can also be seen.

 Arrowe Brook merges with the Birket at Moreton.
 The Birket then continues towards West Float at the site of the former Wallasey Pool.

 Demography

-The population was 210 in 1801, 350 in 1851 and 597 in 1901.
+The population was 210 in 1801, 350 in 1851, 597 in 1901 and 4029 in 1921.

 At the 2001 census, the population was 12,532 (5,980 males, 6,552 females), although sharing split wards of the Metropolitan Borough of Wirral, encompassing a larger area, it was recorded as 13,735 (6,442 males, 7,293 females) for Leasowe and Moreton East, and 14,423 (6,879 males, 7,544 females) for Moreton West and Saughall Massie.

-At the 2011 Census, the population is solely recorded as sharing split wards of the Metropolitan Borough of Wirral, encompassing the larger area, being recorded as 14,640 (7,005 males, 7,635 females) for Leasowe and Moreton East, and 13,988 (6,732 males, 7,256 females) for Moreton West and Saughall Massie.
+At the 2011 Census, the population is solely recorded as sharing split wards of the Metropolitan Borough of Wirral, being recorded as 14,640 (7,005 males, 7,635 females) for Leasowe and Moreton East, and 13,988 (6,732 males, 7,256 females) for Moreton West and Saughall Massie.